tyrnyz/Enterprise-Back-End-Studies/lab-crud-api/README.md

-# Simple Implementation of API and CRUDE
+# Simple Implementation of API and CRUD

-Generally followed the steps laid out in fullfilment of my ICS2609's (Enterprise Back-End) laboratory requirement.
+Generally followed the steps laid out in fulfillment of my ICS2609's (Enterprise Back-End) laboratory requirement.
-A need for more learning of the coding processes of coding routers and controllers.
-Attained a good general understanding of how to navigate phpMyAdmin
+A need for more learning of the coding processes of routers and controllers.
+Attained a good general understanding of how to navigate phpMyAdmin.

 ## Steps are as follows: